jasonhemann/25SP-CS1114/syllabus.md

 5. Develop familiarity with modern computer technology.
 6. Reinforce basic mathematics and logic skills

-## Coursework expectations / Flipped Class
+## Coursework expectations

-This semester I will "flip" half the classes.
-That is to say, you will spend 1/2 of your in-class time working together in groups on problem sets.
-Lecture once a week will *not* entirely prepare you for your assignments.
+This semester I will "flip" some portion of the classes.
+That is to say, you will spend some of your in-class time working together in groups on problem sets.
+Lectures will *not* entirely prepare you for your assignments.
 You *must* read assigned textbook material, and you *must* watch assigned videos in order to stay abreast with the class.

 ## General Class Schedule